gkoneru/ai-agents-samples/README.md

 This repository contains a collection of AI Agent samples demonstrating how to integrate and extend Azure AI Foundry Agent capabilities with various tools and services.

-## Sample: Databricks Genie Chat Assistant
+## Sample: AI Foundry Databricks Genie Chat Assistant

 This sample showcases a notebook-based walkthrough of how to integrate **Databricks Genie** with **Azure AI Foundry Agent**, and how to enhance the agent's functionality by adding external tools such as Logic Apps.